 a.
 China High-Speed Train Travel :

-Various trains can take travelers to almost every city & region.
+Several trains take travelers to almost every city & region in china.
 China has the world’s longest HSR network with more than 16,000 km, extending to 28 of China’s 34 provinces and regions.
-You are highly recommended to travel around China by high-speed train (G trains, D trains, and C trains) with an
+If you come china must try to travel around China by high-speed train (G trains, D trains, and C trains).

-average speed of 250 km/h or higher.
-Fast, safe, reliable, comfortable and high-speed trains are now rivaling air travel as a cost-effective of transportation for long distance.
-Most of the tourist cities including Beijing, Shanghai, Xian, Luoyang, Guilin, Chengdu, Guiyang, Guangzhou, Huangshan, Suzhou, Hangzhou, and more have the high-speed train running through and most of the travelers choose high-speed train travel as a part of China experience during their trip.
+The average speed is 250 km/h or higher in China.
+It is fast, safe, reliable, comfortable and high-speed trains are now approaching air travel as a cost-effective of transportation for long-distance. most of the travelers choose high-speed train travel as a part of China’s experience during their trip including Beijing, Shanghai, Xian, Luoyang, Guilin, Chengdu, Guiyang, Guangzhou, Huangshan, Suzhou, Hangzhou, and more have high-speed trains running through and.
 It is very famous to travel Beijing-Xian, Beijing-Shanghai, Xian-Luoyang, Chengdu-Chongqing, Yichang-Wuhan, Guilin-Guiyang, Lanzhou-Urumqi, and Pingyao-Xian…by high-speed train.

 b.
 China Train Types & some Classified of China’s train :